ice-leo/Logistics-Lane-Cost-Optimization---Eskwelabs-Project/README.md

 **Dependency-ordered generation.** Tables are generated in an order that ensures every foreign key exists before it is referenced.
 Reference tables with no dependencies (PlantPorts, WhCosts) are generated first.
 The central fact table (OrderList) is generated last, after all lookup tables are in place.
 WhCapacities is generated after OrderList because its capacity values are derived from the actual order load.

-**Constraints enforced by construction, not post-hoc.** The most important design decision is that the three hard referential constraints — plant-product authorization, plant-port connectivity, and VMI routing — are enforced during row assembly in the OrderList loop, not checked and discarded afterward.
+**Constraints enforced by construction, not post-hoc.** The most important design decision is that the three hard referential constraints: plant-product authorization, plant-port connectivity, and VMI routing, are enforced during row assembly in the OrderList loop, not checked and discarded afterward.
 This means no generated row is ever infeasible.
 The validation suite's role is to confirm this, not to filter bad rows.

 **Full reproducibility via seeded RNG.** All random draws throughout the entire pipeline flow through a single `numpy.random.default_rng` object initialized from the user-supplied `seed` parameter.
 Fixing the seed and the config produces identical output across runs and machines.